Last updated on October 18th, 2019

 Surrounding yourself with high-quality people who share your same strengths will force you to grow as a human being.

-- To become a better person with ADHD, you should join a local ADHD support group
+- To become a better person with ADHD, you should join an ADHD success and support program such as ADHD VISION

 - If you’re obsessed with martial arts, then you should join the best dojo you can find